legendu-net/blog/en/content/2012-07-08-markdown-tips.markdown

 1. A block indented 4 spaces is treated as a code block in Markdown.
-However, if this block is after a list item, it might not show up as a code block correctly due to ambiguity of Markdown syntax.
+However, if this block is after a list item, you have to indent 8 spaces for it to be treated as code block.
-It is recommended you never use indent to indicate code blocks but instead use back tildes (see the following examples) which is more robust.
+Indenting 4 spaces means that it is continued part of the list item.
+The addition 4-space means that it is a code block of the list item.
+Even though back tildes (see the following examples) can be use specify a code block, you'd better use the 8-space indentation as back tildes block does not work correctly in list.
 > ```
 > example of code block
 > ```